Westminster Press (Pearson subsidiary): Sale to Newsquest

 Pearson began a sale process in June 1996.
-At the time it was reported as a "chain of 60 newspapers, including the Northern Echo, the Brighton Evening Argus and the Oxford Mail" and "could fetch up to pounds 300m".
-On 5 August 1996 Newsquest announced it had bought Westminster Press for £305 million.
+At the time, The Independent described Westminster Press as a "chain of 60 newspapers, including the Northern Echo, the Brighton Evening Argus and the Oxford Mail" and reported that it could fetch up to £300 million.
+Pearson finance director John Makinson said: "When we looked around the group, trying to decide which links with other Pearson assets made sense, Westminster Press did not really fit."

+On 5 August 1996 Newsquest announced that it had bought Westminster Press for £305 million.
+Contemporary coverage noted that Newsquest was backed by KKR, with Cinven taking a significant minority stake after closing.
 The Monopolies and Mergers Commission later decided that the acquisition would not be expected to operate against the public interest, and completion followed in 1997.
-Contemporary coverage noted that Newsquest was backed by KKR, with Cinven taking a significant minority stake after closing.

-Most titles continued within Newsquest.
+Matthews places the sale within a wider period of consolidation in regional newspapers: Thomson sold its English newspapers to Trinity in 1995, Reed Regional Newspapers became Newsquest through a management buyout, Newsquest later acquired Westminster Press, and by 2006 the four largest regional newspaper groups owned 65 per cent of titles.
 In 1999 Newsquest was bought by Gannett.

 Titles

-The following list summarises titles documented under Westminster Press.
+The following list summarises selected titles documented under Westminster Press.
 It is not exhaustive.